How to Join The Royal Victoria Yacht Club (RVYC)

 The Royal Victoria Yacht Club welcomes new members.
 Below are some frequently asked questions (FAQs) together with answers.

-A membership form can be downloaded here Membership 2020-21 form.pdf.
+A membership application form can be downloaded here RVYC membership application form 2021-22.pdf.

 Do I need to know, or be nominated by an existing RVYC member to join?

 No you don't.
-Joining is all very easy, just download and fill in Membership 2020-21 form.pdf, send it to us with the appropriate membership fee.
+Joining is all very easy, just download and fill in RVYC membership application form 2021-22.pdf, send it to us, details on top of form, with the appropriate membership fee.
+Details of how to pay on page 2 of application form.
 Once approved we will create your membership card and send you an information pack.
 We will also let you know about the events at the Club and arrange for someone to meet you and introduce you to other members on your first visit.

 I don't know how to sail and my children would like to learn, can we join as a family?

 Yes you can, we have specific family membership packages and the good news is there is no limit on the number of children per family.
 We have a great social side at the Club when the cadets are learning to sail on their regular Friday nights.
 We have Adult Sailing sessions too, so if you have never sailed a boat but would like to learn, then these sessions are for you.
 Find out more under Adult Sailing.

 Do I need to be interviewed, approved by, or talk to the committee to join?